What is granisetron transdermal?

 What other drugs will affect granisetron transdermal?

-Other drugs may interact with granisetron transdermal, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+This list is not complete.
+Other drugs may interact with granisetron, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed in this medication guide.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with granisetron.

 More about granisetron